 STORIES FROM THE ATHLETES: SHARING THE JOY OF SPORTJYSK is proud to be a national partner of Special Olympics Canada.
-The organization has received many incredible stories from people whose lives have been changed and enriched through sport, friendship, fun and mentorship.
+The organization has received incredible stories from athletes of all ages whose lives have been enriched through sport, inclusion, friendship and fun.
 We have shared some of these below.
 Click here for more inspirational stories of Canadian athletes.

 After a Car Crash, Brita Hall Defies Odds and Becomes a Gold Medalist

 At just nine-weeks-old, Manitoba’s Brita Hall was in a car crash that resulted in the loss of the cognitive function of her brain.
 Doctors said she had a 10 per cent chance of ever walking or talking.
 Thanks to the support of donors like you, Brita had the opportunity to thrive with Special Olympics, defying those odds.
 Today, the 51-year-old decorated athlete has travelled the globe collecting gold medals on the world stage.
 Thank you for turning possibilities into meaningful impact for athletes like Brita.
 “She just went from success to success – she truly is the example of what you can do when you put your mind to it,” her mother Birgit said.
 “We couldn’t have imagined anything like this.
 Special Olympics has done a lot for us.”

 Meet Ontario’s Chris Szymus, Special Olympics Coach and Motionballer